8 Best B2B Digital Marketing Campaigns for SaaS

 • Provides easily accessible and free resources

-Lead gen: Lead Gen is about converting prospects into leads.
+Lead Gen: Lead Gen is about converting prospects into leads.
 You can do this in several ways, such as getting landing page signups, product downloads, or connecting via social media.

 A lead gen marketing strategy, on the other hand, aims to: